 The front diff. lock can be activated on the fly, no need to stop the vehicle to engage.
 To deactivate, push again on the switch.
-When the vehicle is turned off, the front diff lock will be deactivated.
+When the engine is stopped, the front diff lock will be deactivated.

 NOTICE Never go from 4X4 with the front diff locked to 2X4.
 Always unlock the front differential before putting the vehicle in 2X4 mode.